Colombia Potosi Organic

 Cup Characteristics: Black licorice, chocolate fudge aroma.
 Flavors of tangerine, malt, and sweet red apple.
 Mild and clean acidity with a silky, effervescent body.
 The finish is light and elegant with hints of cashew nut.

-Another great coffee from Granja La Esperanza, this one is an organic coffee from their Potosi farm.
+New crop arrived January 2015.
+Repeat of a wonderful coffee that we offered last year.
 The farm produces 100% of it's own organic fertilizers from their own cattle which receive natural, balanced feeding.
 The Potosi farm is cultivated with a blend of varietals such as Typica, Caturra, Colombia and Castillo.
 All coffee plants are managed and certified by standards of the Rainforest Alliance, NOP, CEE and JAS seas, meaning that from cultivation to fertilization all processes look to preserve the environment and workers' health.

 Cafe Granja La Esperanza manages 3 farms: Cerro Azul, Potosi, and Las Margaritas in eight distinct microclimates located in three mountain ranges in Colombia, which gives the experienced agronomists behind Cafe Granja La Esperanza plenty of room to experiment with a number of variables, such as microclimates, processing methods, and varietals.
 The team at Granja La Esperanza is driven by a combination of science, business, and an obsession with quality coffee.
 The team creates milling and processing protocols tailored for each distinctive microclimate and varietal.